top of page

 Howard graduated from Saint Paul and he and I got married in May of 1988.
 He started his first appointment and I started seminary in the Fall.
 About half-way through my seminary career, I was ordained a Deacon.
 That was one of the most amazing, grace-filled moments of my life as I felt the Lord’s anointing.
 It’s hard to describe, really, but suffice it to say, God had me.
 I was convinced.
 As hard as it was for me to believe, the Lord really wanted me to be a pastor.
 I was so honored, and overwhelmed, and excited!
 I graduated Saint Paul School of Theology and even received the Ray Kimbrell Award for Excellence in Biblical Studies.

 After graduation, I was appointed to a 3-point charge and my husband was appointed to a 2-point charge in the West Frankfort, IL area.
 While there, the Lord blessed us with our two wonderful children – David, and three years later, Rachel.
 And our kids are amazing!
 They are academically gifted, athletic, energetic, creative, playful, witty, and kind-hearted and they love Jesus!
 We are so proud of them.
-David has now graduated from Southern Illinois University in Carbondale, gotten married to a lovely young woman named Kat, and they have blessed us with our first grandchild!
-Rachel has graduated from Auburn University in Alabama and is heading to Law School this fall.
+David has now graduated from Southern Illinois University in Carbondale, gotten married to a lovely young woman named Kat, and they have blessed us with two grandchildren!
+Rachel has graduated from Auburn University in Alabama and is now in Law School.
 And even though our daily routines have altered a lot in recent years, we find that God’s grace is ever-present, helping us find new “normal” and adjusting to new stages in life.
 Even so, there is rarely a dull moment around here.
 I praise God for the joys of having a family and church family who lives and plays together, worships together, and love and helps each other.
 We feel God’s blessings, daily.

 Anyway, after the West Frankfort chapter, Howard and I were appointed as co-pastors of the Clinton United Methodist Church, Clinton, IL, and we served there for 6 wonderful years.
 Next, I was appointed to the Casey UMC and Howard was appointed to the Oblong Evangelical UMC in Oblong, IL.
 I have also enjoyed the privilege of studying evangelism at Perkins School of Theology on the campus of Southern Methodist University in Dallas, TX.
 I received a Doctor of Ministry degree from them in 2006.